adamjohnlea/discogs-helper/README.md

 - Automatically downloads cover images
 - Preserves original Discogs date added
 - Skips duplicates automatically
 - Shows progress with a visual indicator
+- Imports to your personal collection # NEW

 ## Database

 The application uses SQLite for simplicity.
 The database file is automatically created at database/discogs.sqlite when you first run the application.

+Database features: # NEW SECTION
+- Secure user authentication
+- Personal collections for each user
+- Automatic database migrations
+- Data isolation between users

 ## Configuration